sourcegraph/handbook/content/ops/finance/expenses.md

 ## US based teammates

 You will receive an invitation via email to our Expensify organization during your first week, please sign up using that link.
 (Please do not sign up manually, this will create an account but it will not be associated with the proper organization or expense policy and will result in delayed reimbursements).
 If you do not have an invite to Expensify within your first week, please contact People Ops.
+You will need to link a bank account to Expensify.

 ### When submitting an expense via Expensify